brenda-rg/CS100/README.md

  A task scheduler is an interesting project idea for our team to build because we utilize some form of schedule on a daily basis.
 We all have some form of improvement we would like to see from our task scheduler and we feel the most invested in this topic.
 We are looking for something that is better tailored for juggling our schedules, while also still being a robust software that anyone can use.

 ## Code/Tools used in development
- C++, Visual Studio Code, Git, Valgrind, Vim, Github, Cmake, Sqlite Tools
+ C++, Visual Studio Code, Git, Valgrind, Vim, Github, Cmake, Sqlite Tools, Miro

 ## Inputs & Outputs
  Inputs: Some of the inputs include: The user will be able to enter the specific event that they wants to modify/add, the due dates of the events, the action they want to make, type of event they want to add (category).